Royce White

-Royce Alexander White (born April 10, 1991) is an American political candidate and former professional basketball player who was the Republican Party's nominee in the 2024 United States Senate election in Minnesota.
+Royce Alexander White (born April 10, 1991) is an American political candidate and former professional basketball player who was the Republican Party's nominee in the 2024 United States Senate election in Minnesota and is a Republican candidate for the 2028 presidential election.

-White was the 2009 Minnesota Mr. Basketball and a two-time Minnesota State High School League (MSHSL) championship team member.
-He was a Class 3A MSHSL champion in 2006 with DeLaSalle High School as a freshman and a Class 4A MSHSL champion in 2009 with Hopkins High School as a senior, leading Hopkins to a perfect (31–0) record.
+A two-time Minnesota State High School League (MSHSL) champion, White was named a Class 3A MSHSL champion in 2006 as a freshman at DeLaSalle High School; as a senior, he was named Minnesota Mr. Basketball and won a H Class 4A MSHSL championship with Hopkins High School in 2009, leading Hopkins to a perfect (31–0) record.
 White played college basketball for the Iowa State Cyclones, leading the 2011–12 team in every major statistical category.
 White was selected by the Houston Rockets in the first round of the 2012 NBA draft.
-He has a history of Generalized Anxiety Disorder (GAD) that is mainly triggered by a fear of flying, which led to disagreements with the Rockets over mental health issues and travel.
 While White did not play for the Rockets, he played in three games for the Sacramento Kings in 2014.
+He gained notoriety for his generalized anxiety disorder (GAD), mainly triggered by a fear of flying, which led to disagreements with the Rockets over mental health issues and travel.
 He also played for the Rio Grande Valley Vipers and the Reno Bighorns of the NBA G League.
 From 2016 to 2018, White played for the London Lightning of the NBL Canada, winning an NBL Canada championship and an MVP award.

-In 2022, White announced his candidacy as a Republican for the U.S. House of Representatives in Minnesota's 5th congressional district.
-He ran as a right-wing populist and was defeated in the primary by Cicely Davis.
-White then received the Republican nomination for the state's 2024 U.S. Senate election.
-His Senate campaign was marred by a series of controversial statements, including that "the bad guys won World War II" and disparaging remarks about women.
-He lost to incumbent Democrat Amy Klobuchar in the general election.
+After initially leading several Black Lives Matter protests in 2020, White would enter politics in 2022.
+He ran an unsuccessful campaign in the Republican primary for Minnesota's 5th congressional district as a right-wing populist.
+Later White ran as the party's nominee for the U.S. Senate and losing to incumbent Amy Klobuchar in 2024.
+Two years later, he unsuccessfully sought the party's U.S. Senate nomination once more in 2026, this time finishing third place.
+His campaigns have been noted for their embrace of conspiracy theories.

 Early life

-White was born in 1991 in Minneapolis, Minnesota, the son of Kevin Tucker and Rebecca White.
+White was born on April 10, 1991, in Minneapolis, the son of Kevin Tucker and Rebecca White.
 He is of multiracial origin, with Mexican, Norwegian, Welsh, and African-American ancestry.
+White's grandfather, Frank White, is a Minnesotan baseball historian, and his great-grandfather, Louis "Pud" White Jr., was a baseball player in Negro and semi-professional leagues.
+His uncle, Dave Winfield, was a professional baseball player.

+White's father was not present in his life when he was young; they reconnected when White was 13.
+He witnessed his mother be mistreated by an abusive boyfriend.
+White split time living with his mother, his grandfather and other relatives in different areas of Minneapolis–Saint Paul.
+He was first diagnosed with mental health issues aged 16 when he had a "massive panic attack" after smoking marijuana.